CubeSolver25/fontforge-glyph-exporter/README.md

 # Motivation
 This script was originally created to aid in the development of a Scratch project which contained a text engine.
-Due to a lack of adequate glyph exporters at the time, I resorted to creating my own which runs with the assistance of FontForge, a font editing program.
+Due to a lack of adequate glyph exporters at the time, I resorted to creating my own which runs on FontForge, a font editing program.

 # Tips for Scratchers
 If you're using the Sprite Folders addon from Scratch Addons, create a folder for each unique font for easier organization.
 If you cannot install the addon, you can set the prefix of the exported glyphs to '[FontName]//' instead.